QuarkChain/goquarkchain/tests/loadtest/deployer/README.md

 - `User` login name
 - `Password` password
 - `Service` which service(s) you want to run in the host, can be "master", "slave", or "master,slave"
-- `BootNode` bootnode URL to discover and connect to other clusters, refer to [Running Multiple Clusters and Boot Node](#running-multiple-clusters-and-bootnode) for detail
+- `BootNode` bootnode URL to discover and connect to other clusters, refer to [here](#running-multiple-clusters-and-boot-node) for detail
 - `ChainNumber` defines the number of chains in the cluster, each chain has a number of shards
 - `ShardNumber` defines the number of shards in the cluster (must be power of 2, and an integral number of ChainNumber)
 - `TargetRootBlockTime` defines the target block interval in seconds of root chain